Kazimierz Pawłowicz

 Hawk Mountain (Jastrzębia Góra)

 Willa Pawłowicz was one of the first houses on Jastrzębia Góra, a well-known seaside resort on the Polish Baltic Coast.
 It was designed and built by Kazimierz Pawłowicz between 1921-1922.
-The family would spend the summer holidays there until the war, when it was abandoned and occupied by gipsy families.
+The family would spend the summer holidays there until the war, after which it was abandoned and occupied by gipsy families.
 It was renovated after a fire in 2005.

 View from Jastrzębia Góra – today’s intersection of Rozewska and Promenada Światowid.
 Houses in the foreground: “Kaszubka” (on the left) and Kazimierz Pawłowicz’s villa (now renovated).